sjneph/mss/README.md

             OutputIterator out, ArithmeticType threshold);
 ```

 Example applications of how the algorithm may be used with built-in arrays and STL containers are available in
-in share/
+share/

 Some words about using it with STL containers are available at the end of each STL example file.